patchfx/patchfx.github.io/_posts/2020-05-29-save-and-load-game-data-in-godot.markdown

 ```

 We create a simple player key, which will hold our player data, in this
-case a name and a number of coins.
+case, a name and a number of coins.

-Next we will need to make this file autoload so that it can be accessed
+Next, we will need to make this file autoload so that it can be accessed
 anywhere from within our game.
 Click `Project -> Project Settings` and
 select the `AutoLoad` tab.
 Click the folder icon next to `Path` and select
 the `global.gd` file from our scripts folder.